-The Mental Health Foundation of Nova Scotia, in partnership with military veteran and PTSD service dog advocate Medric Cousineau (Paws Fur Thought), is proud to support service dog training and matching for first responders in Nova Scotia living with Post Traumatic Stress Disorder.
+The Mental Health Foundation of Nova Scotia is proud to support service dog training and matching for first responders in Nova Scotia living with Post Traumatic Stress Disorder.
+The initiative was launched in 2014 in partnership with military veteran and PTSD service dog advocate Medric Cousineau (Paws Fur Thought).

 Q & A